una/personal-goals/README.md

 - [ ] Learn about web scraping with node
 - [ ] Move my hosting off of 1and1
 - [x] Write at least 1 blog post
-- [ ] Enjoy the sun before it's winter
+- [x] Enjoy the sun before it's winter
 - [ ] Edit Nail Art video
 - [ ] Write a proposal for [CSS Conf Oakland](http://cssconfoak.land/)
-- [ ] Contact Girl Develop It ATX
 - [ ] Write a post for the Sass Way
 - [x] Migrate blog posts to github
 - [ ] Design new blog